-Rosh Hoshanah is one of my favorite Jewish holidays to cook for.
-Each year I look forward to the Fall smells, sense of renewal, traditions and of course eating lots of apples and honey.
+Rosh Hashanah is one of my favorite Jewish holidays to cook for.
+Each year I look forward to the fall smells, sense of renewal, traditions and of course eating lots of apples and honey.
 Now that I live in Texas, I sadly do not always get to spend the New Year with my family back east.
 But I do always take the opportunity to dream up a new version of my favorite main dish – brisket.
 In Texas, brisket is BBQ king.

 Slowly smoked until it nearly falls apart and then smothered in a sweet and tangy sauce.
 I, of course, braise my brisket and enjoy feeding it to doubtful locals who are always won over by the tender meat and sweeter accompanying sauce.
 Plus, no special equipment besides an oven required!